European Emigrant

 email

 Please send all written communication to us by email.
-After 31 Dec 2022 all paper envelopes, FedEx, etc. will be returned to sender unopened.
-Thank you for understanding that most of our work is done on the road and we need instant and portable data.
+After 31 Dec 2022 all paper envelopes, FedEx, etc. will be returned to sender unopened, for photographing and emailing.
+Thank you for understanding that most of our work is done on the road.
+We need instant and portable data.

 Our email address is [email protected]

 Please send all written communication to us by email.
-After 31 Dec 2022 all paper envelopes, FedEx, etc. will be returned to sender unopened.
-Thank you for understanding that most of our work is done on the road and we need instant and portable data.
+After 31 Dec 2022 all paper envelopes, FedEx, etc. will be returned to sender unopened, for photographing and emailing.
+Thank you for understanding that most of our work is done on the road.
+We need instant and portable data.

 Our email address is [email protected]